Mega Man X4: Plot

-The storyline differs slightly depending on whether the player chooses X or Zero.
 Mega Man X4 takes place in an ambiguous year in the 22nd century (21XX), where humans coexist with intelligent androids called "Reploids".
-Following the third defeat of Sigma, a second Maverick Hunting group has arisen.
+A second Maverick-hunting group has been formed to supplement the Maverick Hunters, though its relationship with the humans is tenuous.
 The army, called the "Repliforce", is a military regime led by the giant Reploid General and his second-in-command, Colonel.
-Behind the scenes, Sigma has been trying to convince General that the Hunters are dangerous, and will turn on him.
-General dismisses Sigma, unwilling to betray the humans.
-Zero, meanwhile, is plagued by a recurring nightmare: a mysterious figure awakens him, calls him a "masterpiece", then orders him to destroy an unknown target.
+The storyline differs slightly depending on whether the player chooses X or Zero.